dieteroo/homebridge-motion-switch/README.md

 ```

 Then add it to HomeKit, once added, you will need to turn on Notifications for the motion sensor you just added.

+Serialnumber will be based on motion_sensor_name (All caps, no spaces.